DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/gpu/vm-vgpu.md

 ## Label the Cluster Nodes

-Go to __Container Management__, select your working cluster, click __Node Management__, and then click __Modify Labels__ in the action bar to add labels to the nodes.
+Go to __Container Management__, select your worker cluster, click __Node Management__, and then click __Modify Labels__ in the action bar to add labels to the nodes.
 Each node can only have one label.

 You can assign the following values to the labels: container, vm-passthrough, and vm-vgpu.